 Providing a nutritionally balanced diet

-Providing a nutritionally balanced diet for children can be a challenge.
+Providing a nutritionally balanced diet for children aged 1-5 relies on regular meals, planned snacks and moderate amounts of dairy or non-dairy milk to provide sufficient calcium.
+It can be a challenging phase for various reasons.
 As a parent, you are in control of what to offer your young child to eat.
 OK, that’s obvious.
 You provide a range of foods, offer a well balanced diet, providing a structure throughout the day, tirelessly of course!
-How much of this is eaten however is over to them; they are in control.
-Young children often have challenging behaviour when it comes to accepting a nutritionally balanced diet, and for many parents meals times become difficult, stressful or simply a battle of wills.
+How much is eaten however is over to them; they are in control.
+Young children may have challenging behaviour when it comes to food, as they might for other activities eg. getting dressed or sleeping in their own bed, but for some families meals times can become stressful or a battle of wills.
 Young children learn about healthy eating by copying, initially at home and then in their peer groups at nursery or play.
 Exposure to a wide range of foods in a relaxed way from an early age is helpful in shaping positive food choice throughout childhood.
 So, showing your child, by your own actions, what good food and positive eating behaviour is, provides the best example for them.

 Food refusal is common in the early years